Privacy and cookies policy

 16. Third party cookies

-16.1 Our website allows third party social network cookies for the purpose of login authentication and sharing.
-Facebook, Twitter, Google+ and LinkedIn are currently allowed.
+16.1 Our website are currently not allowing third party social network cookies for the purpose of login authentication and sharing.

 17. Blocking cookies